10 Reasons Why The Te Papa Museum is Simply Unmissable

 Because learning is fun!

 Aside from the fact that the entry to the museum is totally FREE, New Zealand’s national museum is the telling of the extraordinary New Zealand history in the most interactive and fun way possible!
 The Te Papa Museum is an in-depth informative experience of what Aotearoa/New Zealand is all about, from its geological origin to its native species, as well as its human history.
 It’s far from your dusty and dingy museums.

 Take a look at the list below for some of the best permanent exhibitions in the Te Papa Museum.
-There are many more temporary exhibitions, both free or with a small charge, to see too.
+There are many more temporary exhibitions, either free or with a small charge, to see too.
 Plus, guided tours are a great way to get more out of your Te Papa visit.

 How do you find the Te Papa Museum?
 It’s quite hard to miss: the Te Papa Museum is pointed to by hundreds if signs in Wellington city centre.
 It is located on 55 Cable Street.
 Have a look at our Wellington Backpacker Guide for more awesome things to do in New Zealand’s capital city.

 1. Mountains to Sea